 On a journey to the old world — she discovered a whole new world.

-After a messy year of heartbreak and setbacks, Tara sets off to Ireland in search of clues to her family’s ancestry, but what she found wasn't at all what she expected.
+After a messy year of heartbreak and setbacks, Tara sets off to Ireland in search of clues to her family’s ancestry, but what she finds isn't at all what she expected.
 Some of it has to do with the lack of records, but a lot …

 by Chris Gooch

 "Chris Gooch twists the knife in the gap between persona and self...
 Bottled is a slow burn of a comic where the betrayals and the dread cut deep." — Katie Skelly, author of Nurse Nurse and My Pretty Vampire